-Below are some of the factors as to why weight is crucial in animals:
+Below are some of the factors as to why weight is crucial in livestock animals:

 - Weight is very effective in assessing the reproductive efficiency and growth performance in animals.